On minimal entanglement wedge cross section for holographic entanglement negativity: Issue with the thermal entropy term

 where $B$ and $C$ are adjacent to $A$.

-To compute the minimal EWCS, we now consider a tripartition (see figure \ref{Single-interval-modified}) consisting of interval $A$, of length $l$, with two auxiliary intervals $B_1$ and $B_2$, each of length $L$, on either side of $A$.
-We denote $B_1 \cup B_2 \equiv B$.
-Next we take the bipartite limit $L \to \infty$ to recover the original configuration with a single interval $A$ and the rest of the system given by $B$.
-Note that upon implementing the bipartite limit, the configuration $ A \cup B $ describes the full system which is in a pure state that obeys eq.\@ \eqref{tripartite_equality}.
+Following the construction in \cite{Calabrese:2014yza}, we now consider a tripartition (see \cref{Single-interval-modified}) consisting of interval $A$ of length $l$, with two auxiliary intervals $B_1$ and $B_2$, each of length $L$, on either side of $A$ where $B\equiv B_1\cup B_2$.
+Next we implement the bipartite limit $L\to\infty$ to recover the original configuration with a single interval $A$ and the rest of the system given by $B=A^c$.
+Note that in the bipartite limit, $A\cup B$ describes the full system which is in a pure state and obeys \cref{tripartite_equality}.
 Thus for this configuration (in the bipartite limit)